GluuFederation/nextcloud-oxd-plugin/README.md

 3. Select `Manage People`.
 4. Find the person(s) who should have access.
 5. Click their user entry.
-6. Add the `User Permission` attribute to the person and specify the same value as in the plugin.
-For instance, if in the plugin you have limit enrollment to user(s) with role = `nextcloud`, then you should also have `User Permission` = `nextcloud` in the user entry.
+6. Add the `User Permission` attribute to the person and specify the same value as in the app.
+For instance, if in the app you have limit enrollment to user(s) with role = `nextcloud`, then you should also have `User Permission` = `nextcloud` in the user entry.
 [See a screenshot example](https://cloud.githubusercontent.com/assets/5271048/19735932/2c3817c4-9b73-11e6-9d59-ace7ecdfed41.png).
 7. Update the user record.
-8. Go back to the NextCloud plugin and make sure the `permission` scope is requested (see below).
+8. Go back to the NextCloud APP and make sure the `permission` scope is requested (see below).
 9. Now they are ready for enrollment at your NextCloud site.

 ### OpenID Connect Configuration